To main content To navigation

 - you need to develop, translate, and/or pretest your own (translated) questionnaires for cross-cultural surveys,

-- you are interested in analyzing cross-cultural research data and want to understand the impact that sound (or not so sound) cross-cultural questionnaire design and translation procedures have on survey data quality and comparability.
+- you are interested in analyzing cross-cultural research data and want to understand how sound (or not so sound) cross-cultural questionnaire design and translation procedures can impact survey data quality and comparability

 Course aim